Double-barreled cannon

-A frontal view of the double-barreled cannon.
+A frontal view of the double-barreled cannon in Athens, Georgia, US.

 The double-barreled cannon is an American Civil War-era experimental weapon and is now a modern landmark located in Athens, Georgia.
 While originally built for warfare, the cannon never saw battle.
 It is part of the Downtown Athens Historic District, in the National Register of Historic Places.

 History

 Concept

 This concept dates from 1642 and Florentine gun maker Antonio Petrini.
 He cast the first cannon with the intention of simultaneously firing two balls linked by a chain from side-by-side barrels, which were meant to scythe down enemy soldiers like standing wheat when it reached them.
 For the cannon to work, the powder behind each round shot had to ignite at the same instant, which rarely happened.

 In 1862, Georgia dentist, builder, and mechanic John Gilleland raised money from a coterie of Confederate citizens in Athens, Georgia to build the chain-shot gun for a cost of $350.
 Cast in one piece, the gun featured side-by-side bores, each a little over 3 inches in diameter and splayed slightly outward so the shots would diverge and stretch the chain taut.
 The two barrels have a divergence of 3 degrees, and the cannon was designed to shoot simultaneously two cannonballs connected with a chain to "mow down the enemy somewhat as a scythe cuts wheat".
 During tests, the Gilleland cannon effectively mowed down trees, tore up a cornfield, knocked down a chimney, and killed a cow.
 These experiments took place along Newton Bridge Road northwest of downtown Athens.
 None of the previously mentioned items were anywhere near the gun's intended target.

 A treatise that describes Antonio Petrini's cannon survives in the Royal Armories of the Tower of London, while Gilleland's gun sits on the lawn of the Athens, Georgia, city hall.

 A view from behind of the double-barreled cannon.